Battle of Santiago de Cuba: Battle

 By the time Vizcaya had been beached, Cristóbal Colón was nearly six miles beyond Brooklyn and Oregon.
 At her best rate of nearly 15 kn, Cristóbal Colón slowly distanced herself from the pursuing US fleet.
 Her closest antagonist, USS Brooklyn, had begun the battle with just two of her four engines coupled because of her long stay on the blockade line, and she could manage barely 16 kn while she was building steam.
 As Brooklyn ineffectively fired 8-inch rounds at the rapidly-disappearing Cristóbal Colón, there was only one ship in the US fleet with a chance of maintaining the pursuit, Oregon, burning Cardiff coal and New York, doing 20 kn.

-The wreck of Vizcaya after the Battle of Santiago de Cuba.